-The July 28, 1864 Battle of Killdeer Mountain
+July 28, 1864 Battle of Killdeer Mountain

-During the summer of 1864, the Americans resumed their military campaign against the Anishinabe Nation of western North Dakota and Montana.
-According to historians, the Americans had goals of defeating the Anishinabe Nation and establishing forts in their territory.
-Major General John Pope ordered a force of over 2,500 American soldiers to force their way into the west of North Dakota (Dunn County, North Dakota) to war upon the Anishinabe people, and another large force of American soldiers under the command of another officer, to commence to establishing forts in North Dakota and South Dakota.
+During summer of 1864, American Soldiers resumed their military campaign against Ojibway People in western North Dakota, Montana and Wyoming.
+According to historians, American goals were defeating Anishinabe Soldiers and establishing forts in their territory.
+Battle of Killdeer Mountain was a part of Mullan Road War.
+A list of Mullan Road War battles is above.
+Major General John Pope ordered a force of over 2,500 American Soldiers to force their way to western North Dakota (Dunn County, North Dakota) to war upon Anishinabe People, and another large force of American Soldiers under command of another officer, to commence establishing forts in North Dakota and South Dakota.
 One was Fort Rice which is a little south of present day Bismarck, North Dakota.
-On the 28th of July 1864, Brigadier General Alfred Sully made an approach near an Anishinabe fortified civilized village located near the Little Missouri River, or near or on the present day Fort Berthold Reservation.
+On Thursday July 28, 1864, Brigadier General Alfred Sully made an approach near an Anishinabe fortified civilized village located near Little Missouri River, near or on present day Fort Berthold Reservation.